Hyderabadi cuisine: Pathar-ka-gosht

-Hyderabadi Khichdi
+Hyderabadi khichdi

-The Hyderabadi version of the popular dish Khichdi is distinct from the many variants enjoyed all across India.
-It is eaten with Kheema (minced mutton curry).
+The Hyderabadi version of khichdi is distinct from the many variants in other parts of India.
+It is eaten with kheema (minced mutton curry).
 It is consumed as a breakfast item, as well as during the month of Ramadan for the Sehri meal.

-Talawa Gosht
+Talawa gosht

-Tala hua Gosht, or Talawa Gosht (in Hyderabadi dialect) is a simple mutton or beef dish usually accompanied by Khatti Dal.
-It may be eaten with Roti or rice.
+Tala huwa gosht, or talawa gosht (in Hyderabadi dialect) is a simple mutton or beef dish usually accompanied by khatti dal.
+It may be eaten with roti or rice.